Select Page

 During the year 2024, we are celebrating 50 years since the first meeting of Assembly Mennonite took place January 6, 1974, in Goshen.
 We are taking time in a few of our worship services and second hours to remember and reflect on how we have experienced the movement of God’s Spirit in our community in diverse ways throughout these five decades.
 The anniversary celebration was kicked off on Epiphany Sunday, January 7, 2024.
 You can view a slideshow from that Sunday’s presentation here.
 More materials from the 50th Anniversary Committee will be posted throughout the year to this Google Drive Folder.

 You can also read about the history of the forming of the congregation below.
-And check our church library for a copy of the 2014 book: Assembly Mennonite Church: A Collective History.
+For more detail, our church library has a copy of the 2014 book: Assembly Mennonite Church: A Collective History.

 Background on the Forming of Assembly Mennonite Church